Retirement Goals Fading Away? Here’s How to Get Back on Track

 You have now assessed you goals and plans.
 You have thrown out the impractical ones, and what’s left is a list of current activities that you want to start with.
 Now what?

 Many will disagree, but I find that if I focus on just one or two critical goals then chances of success improve considerably.
 Maybe it is the 80/20 principle at work?
 Focus on the 20 % that works and get 80 % returns.

 A Quick Example

-When I was trying to decide on a career change into fulltime painting, I was nervous about loss of income.
+When I was trying to decide on a career change into full-time painting, I was nervous about the loss of income.
 I was worried about not being able to sell paintings.
 So, in 2009 I resolved early in the year to produce paintings for a Christmas market.

 I had to paint in my spare time, but that was all I had to do.
-Produce 10 high quality paintings in as many months.
-End result was a successful market, and I felt more confident about embarking on my art career.
-The market was one important but doable part of the much bigger goal of career change.
+Produce 10 high-quality paintings in as many months.
+The end result was a successful market, and I felt more confident about embarking on my art career.
+The market was one important but doable part of the much bigger goal of a career change.